rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 The primary dataset used in this analysis was **Daily_Rent_Detail**, which originally contained 16,086,672 trip records from May 2020 through August 2024.
 After removing invalid trips, including records with zero or missing values and trips lasting more than 24 hours based on Capital Bikeshare’s rental agreement, the data were restricted to the three complete years from 2021 to 2023.
 The final cleaned dataset contained 9,451,314 trips for exploratory data analysis.

-For EDA and modeling, the cleaned trip data were merged with the Weather dataset using temperature, precipitation, wind speed, and cloud cover.
+For EDA and modeling, the cleaned trip data were merged with the Weather dataset, incorporating variables including temperature, precipitation, wind speed, and cloud cover.
 The following variables were also created:
 - Trip duration in minutes
 - Pickup period: morning, afternoon, evening, or night
 - Return type: same-day or next-day